Obsessive–compulsive personality disorder: Devotion to productivity

 Individuals with OCPD devote themselves to work and productivity at the expense of interpersonal relationships and recreation.
 Economic necessity, such as poverty, cannot account for this behavior.
 They may believe that they do not have sufficient time to relax because they have to prioritize their work above all.
 They may refuse to spend time with friends and family because of that.
-They may find it difficult to go on a vacation, and even if they book a vacation, they may keep postponing it so that it never happens.
+They may find it difficult to go on a vacation, and even if they book one, they may keep postponing it so it never happens.
 They may feel uncomfortable when they do go on a vacation and will take something along with them so they can work.
-They choose hobbies that are organized and structured, and they approach them as a serious task requiring work to perfect.
+They choose hobbies that are organized and structured, and they approach them as serious tasks requiring effort to perfect.
 The devotion to productivity in OCPD, however, is distinct from work addiction.
 OCPD is controlled and egosyntonic, whereas work addiction is uncontrolled and egodystonic, and the affected person may display signs of withdrawal.

 Restricted emotions and interpersonal functioning

-Individuals with this disorder may display little affection and warmth; their relationships and speech tend to have a formal and professional approach, and not much affection is expressed even to loved ones, such as greeting or hugging a significant other at an airport or train station.
+Individuals with this disorder may display little affection and warmth; their relationships and speech tend to be formal and professional, and they express little affection even to loved ones, such as greeting or hugging a significant other at an airport or train station.

 They are extremely careful in their interpersonal interactions.
-They have little spontaneity when interacting with others, and ensure that their speech follows rigid and austere standards by excessively scrutinising it.
-They filter their speech for embarrassing or imperfect articulation, while they maintain a high bar for what they consider to be acceptable.
+They have little spontaneity when interacting with others and ensure that their speech follows rigid, austere standards by excessively scrutinising it.
+They filter their speech to avoid embarrassing or imperfect articulation, while maintaining a high bar for what they consider acceptable.
 They raise their bar even higher when they are communicating with their superiors or with a person of high status.
 Communication becomes a time-consuming and exhausting effort, and they start avoiding it altogether.
 Others regard them as cold and detached as a result.

 Their need for restricting affection is a defense mechanism used to control their emotions.
 They may expunge emotions from their memories and organize them as a library of facts and data; the memories are intellectualized and rationalized, not experiences that they can feel.
-This helps them avoid unexpected emotions and feelings and allows them to remain in control.
+This helps them avoid unexpected emotions and feelings, allowing them to remain in control.
 They can view self-exploration as a waste of time and have a patronising attitude towards emotional people.

 Interpersonal control

 Individuals with OCPD are at one extreme of the conscientiousness continuum.
 While conscientiousness is a desirable trait generally, its extreme presentation for those with OCPD leads to interpersonal problems.
-OCPD individuals present as over-controlled and this extends to the relationships they have with other people.
+OCPD individuals present as over-controlled, and this extends to the relationships they have with other people.
 Individuals with OCPD are reverential to authority and rules.
 OCPD individuals may therefore punish those who violate their strict standards.
-The inability to accept differences in belief or behaviors from others often leads to high conflict and controlling relationships with coworkers, spouses, and children.
+The inability to accept differences in beliefs or behaviors from others often leads to high conflict and controlling relationships with coworkers, spouses, and children.